radiantlogic-v8/documentation-new/documentation/sys-admin-guide/radiantone-universal-directory-attribute-encryption.md

 When viewing Universal Directory/persistent cache entries or exporting them to an LDIF file from the Main Control Panel > Directory Browser tab, make sure you are connected via SSL, otherwise the attributes are returned/exported as encrypted.

-If you are connected to the [Control Panel via SSL](radiantone-control-panels#accessing-the-control-panel-over-ssl), then the operations performed on the Directory Browser tab are based on an SSL connection to RadiantOne, and the attributes defined as encrypted are returned decrypted as long as the user you’ve connected to the Main Control Panel with is authorized to read those attributes and this user is not a member of the Clear Attributes Only Group (which by default is the [ClearAttributesOnly group](#clear-attributes-only-group) located at,ou=globalgroups,cn=config).
+Operations performed on the Directory Browser tab are based on an SSL connection to RadiantOne, and the attributes defined as encrypted are returned decrypted as long as the user you’ve connected to the Main Control Panel with is authorized to read those attributes and this user is not a member of the Clear Attributes Only Group (which by default is the [ClearAttributesOnly group](#clear-attributes-only-group) located at,ou=globalgroups,cn=config).

 #### Querying Changelog